Skip to main content

 It is the responsibility of the researcher to obtain any necessary copyright clearances.

-Permission to publish material from the William Preston Thomas papers> must be obtained from the University Archivist and/or the Special Collections Department Head.
+Permission to publish material from the President George H. Emert papers must be obtained from the University Archivist and/or the Special Collections Department Head.

 Biographical Note